rozek/shareable-note-stickers/README.md

 (Note: the above `import` statement is just an example - your imports may differ)

-To simplify scripting, most of the exported values are also available as part of the global variable `SNS`
+To simplify scripting, most of the exported functions are also available as part of the global variable `SNS`

 ```
   window.SNS = {